fp-ts/core/docs/modules/Number.ts.md

 ## clamp

-Restricts the given number to be within the range specified by the minimum and maximum values.
+Restricts the given `number` to be within the range specified by the `minimum` and `maximum` values.

-- If the number is less than the minimum value, the function returns the minimum value.
+- If the `number` is less than the `minimum` value, the function returns the `minimum` value.
-- If the number is greater than the maximum value, the function returns the maximum value.
+- If the `number` is greater than the `maximum` value, the function returns the `maximum` value.
-- Otherwise, it returns the original number.
+- Otherwise, it returns the original `number`.

 **Signature**